-PIOL/ICL lens surgery is most often performed on patients that are between the age of 21 and 45 years of age and through the use of the most advanced modern day lenses can be an excellent choice for patients seeking visual freedom for distance, intermediate and/or near.
+Lens replacement is one of the most commonly performed elective surgery procedures in the world today.
+It is most often performed on patients over 40 years of age and through the use of the most advanced modern day lenses can be an excellent choice for patients seeking visual freedom at distance, intermediate and/or near.
 There are a number of different premium synthetic IOLs available.
 Your treating surgeon will recommend the one that's most suitable for you.

-During this procedure an implantable collamer lens (ICL) is centred and secured into position within the eye behind the iris in front of the natural crystalline lens, which remains in place.
-Allowing our patients to see the world clearly once more.
-Most patients choose to have both eyes treated on the same day, this is known as simultaneous bilateral lens surgery.
-Delayed sequential lens surgery is where each eye is treated on a separate day, typically one day apart.
+Lens replacement surgery can be performed in the presence or absence of a cataract.
+During this procedure the eye's natural lens is replaced with a premium synthetic Intraocular Lens (IOL), allowing our patients to see the world clearly once more.
+Having lens replacement surgery before cataracts have developed removes the need for cataract surgery in the future.
+Most patients choose to have both eyes treated on the same day, this is known as simultaneous bilateral lens replacement.
+Delayed sequential lens replacement is where each eye is treated on a separate day, typically one day apart.